 Again, we enjoy the lifestyle; it saves us money and makes for good eating!

 Gardening and, in particular, growing herbs and vegetables from seeds is our main passion.

 Most global plant hardiness zone maps place us in hardiness zone 7 (worldwide USDA hardiness zone 7a/7b).
-But we are firm believers in “hacking grow zones”.
+But we are firm believers in “growth zone hacking.”
 Using combinations of indoor and outdoor spaces, we, for example, grow ginger and turmeric.
 This is just one of many advantages of container gardening, where we can use pots, grow bags, and containers to our advantage.

 We never stop learning about a particular herb or vegetable.
 There is always more to learn.
 Our how-to tutorials are continually updated with our findings, and we always try to include details such as the type of pot and soil used.

 You will also find buying guides on what and where to buy the best gardening gear to help you create your perfect garden.

 Almost all photos on our website come from one of our gardens.
 You must contact us for permission before using any of our images.

 We look forward to seeing you on Nordic Lavender!

 Mattias, aka “Matt – The Gardener” Writer & Chief Planter